-Volcan Compañía Minera S.A.A. (hereinafter "the Company") is a subsidiary of Glencore AG, which is a subsidiary of Glencore Plc., a company domiciled in Switzerland, hereinafter the Parent, owner of 63% of common class A voting shares and an economic interest of 23%, excluding treasury shares.
-The Company was incorporated on February 1, 1998 in Lima, Peru.
+Volcan Compañía Minera S.A.A. (hereinafter "the Company") is a subsidiary of Glencore AG, which in turn is a subsidiary of Glencore PLC., a company domiciled in Switzerland, hereinafter "Parent", holder of 63% of class A ordinary shares with voting rights in circulation and of the total including those of economic interest 23% (excluding shares in treasury).